 Policy Statement

 [facility name’s] Infection Control Program (ICP), includes policies and procedures to assist in preventing transmission of COVID-19 into the [facility name] campus.
 In the event a transmission occurs, prompt detection and effective triage and isolation of potentially infectious residents are essential to prevent unnecessary exposures among additional residents, employees, and visitors. [facility name] recognizes its high-risk population and, as such, the actions listed below will be implemented, and [facility name] will further coordinate the ICP and Emergency Preparedness (EP) plans to address COVID-19.
-These policies and practices are based on Infection Prevention and Control recommendations from the Centers for Disease Control (CDC), Iowa Department of Public Health (IDPH) and the World Health Organization (WHO) and is based on the currently limited information available about coronavirus disease 2019 (COVID-19) related to disease severity, transmission efficiency, and shedding duration.
+These policies and practices are based on Infection Prevention and Control recommendations from the Centers for Disease Control (CDC), Illinois Department of Public Health (IDPH) and the World Health Organization (WHO) and is based on the currently limited information available about coronavirus disease 2019 (COVID-19) related to disease severity, transmission efficiency, and shedding duration.
 According to the CDC, their guidance is applicable to all U.S. healthcare settings and subject to change as more information becomes available. [facility name] will monitor the CDC website routinely and update this policy as needed.

 Background